Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 The 'tidyverse' is a set of packages that work in harmony because they share common data representations and 'API' design.
 This package is designed to make it easy to install and load multiple 'tidyverse' packages in a single step.
 Learn more about the 'tidyverse' at < https://www.tidyverse.org>.

-glmnet — by Trevor Hastie, 2 years ago
+glmnet — by Trevor Hastie, a month ago

 Lasso and Elastic-Net Regularized Generalized Linear Models